mongodb/mongo-hadoop/mongo-hadoop_adapter.md

 ######`mongo.input.split.use_range_queries`

 This setting causes data to be read from mongo by adding `$gte/$lt` clauses to the query for limiting the boundaries of each split, instead of the default behavior of limiting with `$min/$max`.
-This may be useful in cases when using `mongo.input.query` to filter mapper input, but the index that is used by `$min/$max` is less selective than the query and indexes.
+This may be useful in cases when using `mongo.input.query` is being used to filter mapper input, but the index that would be used by `$min/$max` is less selective than the query and indexes.
 Setting this to `'true'` lets the MongoDB server select the best index possible and still.
+This defaults to '`false'` if not set.

 **Limitations**